 In this Article

-Some Benefits of Reading to Your Unborn Baby
+Benefits of Reading to Your Unborn Baby

 While figuring out the things to read to a baby in the womb, it is important to know how your activities are going to benefit the little one.
 Everything that you do, right from eating to speaking to exercising, affects the baby in one way or the other.
-The aural perception is so strong that most babies are able to develop an affinity for the native language over any other even without understanding it fully.
+The aural perception is so strong that most babies are able to develop an affinity for the native language over any other, even without understanding it fully.

 What Stories to Read to a Baby in the Womb

 Remember the movie Baby’s Day Out?
 Books similar to those where a baby goes around the world and visits different places can help instil a feeling of excitement and joy within the little one indirectly.
-Books that are filled with small poems, focusing on the rhyme scheme, can develop his tendency to recognize sounds and word formations.
-Opt for reading fantasy stories, that can enrich his imagination.
+Books that are filled with small poems, focusing on the rhyme scheme, can develop his tendency to recognise sounds and word formations.
+Opt for reading fantasy stories that can enrich his imagination.
 Doctor Seuss, as well as Roald Dahl’s books, are meant for children, but that doesn’t mean you have to wait for your child to grow up.
 Go ahead and read these books to your little one in the womb.
 The way you read out a story to your child also matters.
 So, opt for rhyming stories and try to modulate your voice wherever needed.

 Once you know what to read for your baby in the womb, don’t stop there.
 Combine the reading activity with listening to music or humming some songs of your own.
 Everything that a baby hears is going to work to his benefit and make him a lovely individual in every way possible.